orangci/notes/src/beating-children.md

 [^4]: If you or someone you know is considering suicide, please don't be complacent.
 Call (or urge the person in question) to call a [hotline](https://sossilenceofsuicide.org/).
 Remember that you're important; God loves you.

-## Conclusion
+## This Is A Joke
-This article was a joke.
+This article is a joke.
 If you or a child you know is undergoing domestic abuse, please call the authorities!
 Domestic abuse is wrong and, behind the jokes, I genuinely don't condone it.
+Countless childrens' lives are practically ruined by domestic abuse.
+It's not only wrong, it's downright evil.
+No child deserves to go through it.
+And yes, hitting children is domestic abuse, so don't try to claim otherwise.

+Additionally, as a Muslim to any other Muslims who have stumbled on this; hitting children is *haram*.
+Absolutely forbidden.
+Please don't.